cosmicbuffalo/eyeliner.nvim/README.md

 ## Advanced Configuration

-There are two common use cases that require more configuration:
-- You want to use other plugins that change the f/F/t/T functionality, like https://github.com/rhysd/clever-f.vim
+Some users might want to use other plugins that change the f/F/t/T functionality, like https://github.com/rhysd/clever-f.vim or https://github.com/echasnovski/mini.jump
-- You want to map eyeliner's highlights to other keys than f/F/t/T

 eyeliner.nvim by default maps the f/F/t/T keys.
 You can disable this with the `default_keymaps` option:
 ```lua